 It involves our perceptions and a thought process that will help us work towards finding solutions to any traumatic and difficult experiences.
 Our upbringing has a lot to do with how resilient we are.
-A good example of resilience would be the September 2001 terrorist attacks.
+A good example of a need for resilience would be the September 2001 terrorist attacks.
 When we need to draw on resilience, we find a way through.

-It is easier to be resilient when we have a supportive network around us, either through family or friends, as long as they make good role models and offer reassurance and encouragement.
+It is easier to be resilient when we have a supportive network around us, through family or friends, as long as they make good role models and offer reassurance and encouragement.

 The following factors may also help: